 - Do use the Trailblazer Answers Community to find answers to your questions.
 These communities can be used to look up previously asked questions, or post a new question.

 - Do know how to raise a case to Salesforce Help Desk, plus chat with Salesforce:

 - Do use the resources Salesforce makes available for Admins:

 - Do consider using the case object for internal tracking of Bugs, Enhancement Requests, and more – or this custom object solution.

 - Don’t ignore the ‘email deliverability’ setting in production and sandboxes: This setting is a common cause of errors in sandboxes.

 - Don’t try to troubleshoot issues until enough information has been provided.
 If you don’t understand the issue, ask for clarification.

 - Don’t troubleshoot only using one browser.
 For some issues, you’ll want to rule out an issue being browser-related.

-- Remember, the Page Layout assignment is the combination of a User’s Profile and Record Type.
+- Remember, the page layout assignment is the combination of a user’s profile and record type being used.